threefoldfoundation/info_sdk/src/4_tokens/getting_freetft.md

 ## Importing Wallets into the 3SDK

-You can also choose to import an already existing wallet (like an interstellar wallet) into the SDK.
+You could also choose to import an already existing wallet (like an interstellar wallet) into the SDK.

 We’re using Interstellar as an example again, but any Stellar wallet will be possible.